Search results for:

 Get the details on how to use your Object Storage here.

 The last tab is Billing.
-Though pretty self-explanatory, it’s definitely important and should be included, right?
+Though pretty self-explanatory, it's essential and should be included.
 Here you can view your cloud-based billing charges, right down to the hour.
 You can view the time increment of your choice to see exactly what you were charged and when.

 Visit our Billing Overview for detailed information and to understand your invoices.

-There may seem to be a lot when you look at managing OpenStack instances, but Hostwinds clients have everything in one easy to use panel.
-Our Cloud Control Panel gives you complete control and helps you see exactly what’s running and how much it costs.
+There may seem to be a lot when you manage OpenStack instances, but Hostwinds clients have everything in one easy-to-use panel.
+Our Cloud Control Panel gives you complete control and helps you see exactly what's running and how much it costs.